Veritas Cluster Server: Description

 HAD layer is the place where actual high availability for applications are provided.
-This is the place where applications actually plug into High availability framework.
+This is the place where applications actually plug into the high availability framework.
 HAD registers with GAB on port "h".
 HAD module running on one node communicates with HAD modules running on other cluster nodes in order to ensure all the cluster nodes have same information with respect to cluster configuration and status.

 In order for applications to be able to plug into High Availability Framework, it needs Cluster agent software.
 Cluster Agent softwares can be generic or specific to each type of application.
 For example, for Oracle to utilize HA (High Availability) framework in VCS, it needs an agent software.
 VCS at base is generic Cluster software and may not know how different applications start, stop, monitor, clean etc. This information needs to be coded into Agent software.
 Agent software can be thought of as a translator between application and HA framework.
 For example, if HAD needs to stop Oracle Database, by default, it will not know how to stop it, however, if it has Oracle DB agent running on it, it will ask Oracle agent to stop database and by definition, agent will issue commands specific to DB version and configuration and monitor the stop status.

 Important files where cluster configuration information is kept :